 3.2.
-An Insurance Contact may be executed based on the below lines of insurance with regard to the following insurance events:
+An Insurance Contract may be executed based on the lines of insurance placed below with regard to the following insurance events:

 3.2.1.
 Global Green Insurance:

-The Insurer will compensate the Insured (the Beneficiary) for the losses caused bydamage, perishing or loss of the goods, entire or partial, occurred for any reason, except for the cases listed in Section 6of these Insurance Directives.
+The Insurer will compensate the Insured (the Beneficiary) for the losses caused by damage, perishing or loss of the Goods, occurred for any reason, except for the cases listed in Section 6 of these Insurance Directives.

 3.2.2.
 Global Green Plus Insurance:

-The Insurer will compensate the Insured (the Beneficiary) for the losses caused by damage, perishing or loss of the goods, entire or partial, as well, in case of total loss of goods, as losses incurred by the Insured for goods delivery amounting to the sum of Agent’s paid services, occurred for any reason, except for the cases listed in Section 6of these Insurance Directives.
+The Insurer will compensate the Insured (the Beneficiary) for the losses caused by damage, perishing or loss of the Goods, and also, in case of total loss of Goods together with the Parcel, the losses incurred by the Insured for the Goods delivery in the amount of the sum of the Agent’s services which were paid, except for the cases listed in Section 6 of these Insurance Directives.